Alma head football coach reacts to Damar Hamlin’s cardiac arrest

 Bush says having those paramedics on standby, the staff, coaches, and others certified in CPR changed the outcome.

-Bush says the sport of football is tough, but his No.1 priority is keeping his players safe.
+He reminds that the sport of football is tough, but his number one priority is keeping his players safe.

 “We got to make sure our kids are safe, and if it takes us extra training and whether CPR or how to use an AED or how to have a team prepared for any type of injury or anything like this, that’s what we got to do,” Bush said.